There is a specific kind of frustration that shows up after you have tried a few money apps.

 Some tools require manual field mapping.
 You have to tell the app which column is Date, which column is Amount, and which column is Merchant.
 That is fine for power users, but it adds friction for everyone else.

-A strong CSV workflow assumes: if you downloaded the file, you have already done your part.
+A strong CSV importer assumes: if you downloaded the file, you have already done your part.

 If everything imports as Uncategorized, you are doing the work the app should do.
 But the other extreme is not great either: importing categories in a way that leaves you with a long list you never wanted.